null

 Product distribution

 Beyond marketing, D2C brands must store, package, and distribute their goods.
 Brands that sell through retailers enjoy a more hands-off approach.
 They produce their products and often have them shipped directly to their retail partners’ distribution centers.
-As a result, customers see them, try them on (when relevant), buy them, and (occasionally) return them directly to the retailer.
+As a result, customers see them, try them on, buy them, and may return them directly to the retailer.

-Conversely, D2C brands must receive, store, and then fulfill their orders, picking, pulling, packaging, and shipping them accurately.
+Conversely, D2C brands must receive, store, and fulfill their orders.
 As part of this process, these brands also have to manage their process for returns and exchanges.
-This process is much more operationally intensive, can be fraught with minor hiccups and issues (which create the need for a strong customer service team), and add the burden of shipping to the transaction.
+This process is much more operationally intensive, can be fraught with minor hiccups and issues (which create the need for a strong customer service team), and adds the burden of shipping to the transaction.

 Scalability

 D2C brands sell one product at a time, making it more difficult to get economies of scale early on.
-When brands sell through retailers, they eagerly await their first few sales - purchase orders for a set volume of products.
-Brands can then turn around and place their purchase orders with their manufacturing partners for a set (often large) number of items.
-This process means they are ordering with a known buyer on the other side of the transaction and can usually order at higher volumes which can mean lower costs due to these economies of scale.
+When brands sell through retailers, they make volume orders that are easier to manage.
+Brands can then turn around and place their purchase orders with their manufacturing partners for a set number of items, often at lower prices due to the large order.

-On the other hand, D2C brands need to produce an uncertain amount of inventory, especially early on when they need an established history or pattern of sales.
-As a result, cash-strapped businesses will have to manufacture their products in smaller orders, which may make costs higher than if they were selling to a retailer who has placed a purchase order.
+On the other hand, D2C brands must produce an uncertain amount of inventory, especially early on.
+As a result, cash-strapped businesses will have to manufacture their products in smaller batches, which may make costs higher than if they were selling to a retailer who has placed a large purchase order.

 Sustainable packaging for D2C brands